-Interaction with other freelancer organisations
+Interaction with other media organisations

-We interact with other groups of freelancers who are part of the Alliance of Language and Media Practitioners (LAMP), including the South African Science Journalists' Association (Sasja), the Professional Editors' Group (PEG), the South African Translators Institute (Sati) and the Association of Southern African Indexers and Bibliographers (ASAIB).
+SAFREA interacts with other groups of freelancers who are part of the Alliance of Language and Media Practitioners (LAMP), including the South African Science Journalists' Association (Sasja), the Professional Editors' Group (PEG), the South African Translators Institute (Sati) and the Association of Southern African Indexers and Bibliographers (ASAIB).

 Safrea is a valuable resource – be it needing help with information, a source or contact when on deadline, or a competent someone to take on some work, advise on work related issues or simply someone to commiserate with you.